skycoin/cx-evolves/cmd/readme.md

 ### Example
    go run mazgen.go -W=20 -H=20

+### Notes
-1. If no arguments are specified, the program will return an error
+1. If no arguments are specified, the program will return an error.

-3. If width and height values are specified, the program will run.
+2. If width and height values are specified, the program will run.